MuhammadSawalhy/bash-scripting/README.md

 Resources: [basic-operators-in-shell-scripting](https://www.geeksforgeeks.org/basic-operators-in-shell-scripting/)

 ### Arithmetic operations

+You can find most of these operators by this command: `info expr`.

 - add: `$num1 + $num2` or `$num1 += $num2`
 - subtract: `$num1 - $num2` or or `$num1 -= $num2`